-There are seven syllable types.
+Consonant -le is the last syllable type learned about in the sequence followed by the Phonics Pow Toolkit.
 Learning the different syllable types helps makes sense of the different vowel sounds in the English language.
 We’ve learned about: Silent e, Bossy R, Diphthongs, Vowel Teams, and Open & Closed Syllables.
-The last syllable type to learn about is Consonant -le.
+Now it’s time for a final stable syllable ending, consonant -le.

 Consonant -le is an unaccented final syllable that contains a consonant and -le.
 The e at the end is silent, and creates a new sound: “ul”